What is beer and what beer do we stock?

 IPA:

-IPA stands for India Pale Ale, a popular style of beer known for its strong hop flavor and higher alcohol content.
+IPA stands for India Pale Ale, a popular style of beer known for its strong hop flavour and higher alcohol content.
 Originally brewed in Great Britain in the 19th century, IPAs were designed to withstand long sea voyages to India, hence the name.
 The hops used in IPAs act as a natural preservative, which helped the beer survive the journey.

 English IPA: This is the traditional style, characterized by a balanced malt profile with earthy and floral hop notes.
 It’s usually less hoppy and bitter compared to its American counterparts.